Policies on Recognition, Recruitment, and

 The College of Staten Island is a public college supported by funds appropriated by the Legislature of the State of New York.
 As a publicly supported institution, it espouses the principle of access to all student organizations by all members of the student body.

 In order for an organization to be officially recognized at the College of Staten Island, membership and participation in it must be available to all eligible students of the College.
-In addition, in order to be recognized, each organization must agree not to discriminate on the basis of race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender identity, marital status, legally registered domestic partnership status, disability, predisposing genetic characteristics, alienage, citizenship, military or veteran students, or status as a victim of domestic violence.
+In addition, in order to be recognized, each organization must agree not to discriminate on the basis of race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender identity, marital status, legally registered domestic partnership status, disability, pregnancy, predisposing genetic characteristics, alienage, citizenship, military or veteran students, or status as a victim of domestic violence.
 Sexual harassment, a form of sex discrimination, is also prohibited.